 Anyone who thinks the American Revolutionary War was a gentleman’s affair has been seriously misinformed.
 We are sometimes given the impression that genteel types in powdered wigs maneuvered this way and that, and at the end of the day, everything was neatly wrapped up as almost a foregone conclusion.
 This, however, was not the case, as D.H.
 Fischer’s Washington’s Crossing makes very clear.
-War is war, and there is no way to sugar-coat its effects and events.
+War is war, and there is no way to sugar-coat its effects and costs.

 The posture and strategy of the British Army in the Revolutionary War has been a much-neglected subject in the United States, and Fischer does his readers a service by spending many fascinating pages on it.
-London was faced with a formidable problem: how to restore control over a vast area over three thousand miles away, and keep control once it was won.
+London was faced with a formidable problem: how to restore control over a vast area over three thousand miles away, and how to keep control once it was won.
 In the first place, manpower was a problem.
 The British Army was a highly disciplined and professional force, and at the height of the rebellion, about one-half of the entire British Army was engaged or garrisoned in the American colonies.
 But it was not enough.
-London knew at the outset that it would have to rely on mercenaries; overtures were made to Russia and the German state of Hesse.
+London knew from the start that it would have to rely on mercenaries; overtures were made to Russia and the German state of Hesse.
 Catherine the Great wanted nothing to do with sending Russian troops to the Americas, and politely declined.
 There was even talk of hiring Moroccan troops from the Barbary Coast, but these ideas came to nothing.
 In the end, it would be Hesse that would help fill the manpower needs of the British Empire.

 In theory, plunder was supposed to be limited, and should have left something for the victimized civilians to live on; in practice, however, plunder could easily turn into pillage, and pillage into devastation.
 Readers of Fischer’s book may be surprised to know how often captured rebels were summarily executed during the rebellion; rapes, robberies, and other crimes associated with counter-insurgency warfare were also alarmingly prevalent.
 This was no gentleman’s war.
 The Hessians quickly developed a reputation for ruthlessness that did much to turn public sentiment in favor of the rebels, especially in New York and New Jersey.
 If you were a rebel or someone who supplied a rebel, you absolutely did not want to cross paths with a squad of Hessian jaegers.

 The electrifying publication of Thomas Paine’s pamphlet The American Crisis was a significant boost to rebel morale.
 Paine was a dyed-in-the-wool radical, and knew how to write propaganda.
 In modern terms, his little pamphlet “went viral” all over the colonies.
-Printers were encouraged to print it for free and distribute it as widely as possible.
+Printers were encouraged to churn it for free and distribute it as widely as possible.
 It was read in camp, in homes, in taverns, and in city halls.
 And its message was unambiguous: keep fighting, stay strong, and remain optimistic.
 Words do matter, and in this case they mattered a great deal.
 But Washington knew he had to have something positive happen on the ground.
 He emerges in Fischer’s book as a truly great man, a leader who deserves every bit of the veneration that has been heaped on him over the centuries.
-He was emotional, and could weep without shame as he watched his men get routed and bayoneted by Hessians, and he was not above making simple military mistakes that experience and prudence might have avoided.
+He was emotional, and could weep without shame as he watched his men get mauled and bayoneted by Hessians, and he was not above making simple military mistakes that experience and prudence might have avoided.
 But he had a Stoic calm to his personality, and carried with him an aura of dogged determination.
 His physical bravery was extreme: he could walk the battlefield during a fight without flinching an eyebrow, calmly receiving messages and issuing orders.

 The simple fact was that it was nearly impossible for the British to crush an insurgency spread over the entire eastern seaboard.
 They did not have the manpower, or the political will, to continue prosecuting the war indefinitely.
-One gets the impression, from reading the diaries and letters of the British officers of the time, that Empire’s heart was just not in the fight.
+One gets the impression, from reading the diaries and letters of the British officers of the time, that the Empire’s heart was just not in the fight after 1777.
 And once the intervention of the French became a reality later in the war, it made no sense for London to continue the fight.
 The colonies were just too big, and the manpower needs of an occupying army too extraordinary, for the rebellion to be suppressed.

 Read more on counterinsurgency war in Sallust: